boonchu/opslab/vagrant/cheflab1/DEPLOY_APP.md

            - restart service service[tomcat6]
 ```

 * when I play with it, as system admin.
 I felt like the bare metal image need to be tweaking.
-Since it has no lsof, no system admin tools, firewall protected, etc. Firewall is the problem for me, since I need this guest instance to be exposeable at port 8080 to outside.
+Since it has no lsof, no system admin tools, firewall protected, etc. Firewall is the problem for me, since I need this guest instance to be exposure port 8080 to outside.
 A lot of work to be done.
 Stay tuned in next chapter after ServerSpec.
 ```
-hain INPUT (policy ACCEPT 0 packets, 0 bytes) pkts bytes target     prot opt in     out     source               destination 257K  212M ACCEPT     all  --  *      *       0.0.0.0/0            0.0.0.0/0           state RELATED,ESTABLISHED
+Chain INPUT (policy ACCEPT 0 packets, 0 bytes) pkts bytes target     prot opt in     out     source               destination 257K  212M ACCEPT     all  --  *      *       0.0.0.0/0            0.0.0.0/0           state RELATED,ESTABLISHED
     0     0 ACCEPT     icmp --  *      *       0.0.0.0/0            0.0.0.0/0